Receiver operating characteristic (ROC) movies, universal ROC (UROC) curves, and coefficient of predictive ability (CPA): Receiver operating characteristic (ROC) curves and area under the curve (AUC) for binary outcomes

-relates linearly to Somers' $D$.
 To give an example, suppose that the real-valued outcome $Y$ and the features $X$, $X'$ and $X''$ are jointly Gaussian.
 Specifically, we assume that the joint distribution of $(Y, X, X', X'')$ is multivariate normal with covariance matrix

-In order to apply classical ROC analysis, the real-valued outcome $Y$ needs to be converted to a binary variable, namely, an event of the type $Y_\theta = \one \{ Y \geq \theta \}$ of $Y$ being greater than or equal to a certain threshold value $\theta$.
-Figure \ref{fig:ROCC} shows ROC curves for the features $X$, $X'$ and $X''$ as a predictor of the induced binary variable $Y_1$, based on a sample of size $n = 400$.
-The AUC values for $X$, $X'$ and $X''$ as a predictor of $Y_1$ are .91, .72 and .61, respectively.
-While the choice of the threshold value $\theta = 1$ is arbitrary and artificial, as is often the case in practice, its specification is mandated by the limitations of classical ROC analysis.
+In order to apply classical ROC analysis, the real-valued outcome $Y$ needs to be converted to a binary variable, namely, an event of the type $Y_\theta = \one \{ Y \geq \theta \}$ of $Y$ being greater than or equal to a threshold value $\theta$.
+Figure \ref{fig:ROCC} shows ROC curves for the features $X$, $X'$ and $X''$ as a predictor of the binary variable $Y_1$, based on a sample of size $n = 400$.
+The $\AUC$ values for $X$, $X'$ and $X''$ as a predictor of $Y_1$ are .91, .72 and .61, respectively.